dev-cafe/cmake-cookbook/chapter-12/recipe-04/README.md

-# Distributing a project with dependencies as Conda package
+# Distributing a simple project as Conda package

 Abstract to be written ...